Want to build a blog that gets great traction?

 And the fastest way to grow your email list is to offer your readers a juicy sign-up “bribe” or lead magnet.

-A Lead Magnet is something that you give away on your website in exchange for an email address or other contact information so you can convert website visitors into leads.
+A Lead Magnet is something that you give away on your website in exchange for an email address or other contact information so you can convert website visitors into leads and eventually nurture them in your funnel.

 The give away usually comes in the form of a digital product such as an ebook, video, audio file.